snowplow/snowplowanalytics.com/_posts/2018-12-07-monitoring-bad-rows-on-gcp/index.md

 **Bad rows over time**

 For this visualisation I chose a bar chart, sorted by `failure_tstamp`, and again applied the filter we created in the last step.
 Now we can easily see if there's a spike in bad rows over time - which would suggest that some tracking or schema change has caused issues.
+By choosing `errors.message` as a dimension, and selecting Stacked Bar chart in the Style tab, we can also easily see how big of a problem each error is.

 **Bad rows per error over time**